kh4ng-tayto/stm32-lemon-sorting/README.md

 - Capturing frames from the USB webcam
 - Running YOLOv8s inference
 - Detecting and tracking lemons
-- Stabilizing the predicted class
+- Stabilizing predicted classes
 - Detecting when an object crosses the sorting line
 - Preventing duplicate UART commands
-- Sending `Good` / `Bad` classification commands to STM32
+- Sending classification commands to STM32
-- Reading STM32 status
+- Reading STM32 status messages
 - Displaying detection results and FPS

 More details: